Close Menu

 B. Chronic myelogenous leukemia (except JCML), as described in 1 or 2:

 1. Accelerated or blast phase.
-Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplantation, whichever is later.
-Thereafter, evaluate any residual impairment(s) under the criteria for the affected body system.
+Consider under a disability until at least 24 months from the date of diagnosis or relapse, or at least 12 months from the date of bone marrow or stem cell transplant, whichever is later.
+Thereafter, look at any residual conditions under the rules for the affected body system.

 2. Chronic phase, as described in a or b:

 a.
-Consider under a disability until at least 12 months from the date of bone marrow or stem cell transplantation.
-Thereafter, evaluate any residual impairments under the criteria for the affected body system.
+Consider under a disability until at least 12 months from the date of bone marrow or stem cell transplant.
+Thereafter, look at any other medical conditions under the rules for the affected body system.

 b.
 Progressive disease following initial anticancer therapy.